Contact us about:

 Online – We encourage you to use our new Online Intake Process.
 You will need to create an account with your name and a valid email address.
 After you create and account and complete the online intake process, someone will follow up with you as soon as possible to either provide information or schedule an appointment.
 Our online intake is available at all times, but someone will follow up during normal business hours (Monday-Friday, 8:00 am - 4:00 pm).

 - By Phone – If you prefer to talk to someone in person, or need assistance completing the online intake process, please call us toll free at 1-866-297-2597 during our business hours of Monday-Friday, 8:00 am - 4:00 pm.
 Our staff can access phone interpretation for more than 150 languages.
-If you have trouble connecting on our toll-free line, you can also call 206-496-9368.

 - By Fax or Mail – Download a Request for Ombuds Services form and submit the completed form by fax, mail or email (contact information is printed on the forms) to OEO.
 Fax: 1-844-886-5196